-How to get to Pintuyan?
-If you’re thinking about swimming with whale sharks in Pintuyan, this is for you!
-This area of the Philippines is not very touristy and access is difficult.
-Bus schedules are a bit erratic and there are many possible ways to get to Pintuyan, so we know it can be confusing.
+How to get to Pintuyan.
+If you’re thinking about swimming with whale sharks in Pintuyan, this guide is for you.
+This part of the Philippines is still relatively off the tourist trail and not the easiest to reach.
+Bus schedules are a bit erratic and there are several ways to get to Pintuyan, so we know it can be confusing.

-At Viajar por Filipinas we’re always keeping an eye on possible changes, so here you’ll find the clearest and most up‑to‑date information.
-Even so, we always advise you to reconfirm with the ferry companies by calling them or messaging them on Facebook.
+At Travel Around the Philippines, we keep a close eye on any changes, so you’ll find the clearest, most up-to-date information here.
+Even so, we always recommend double-checking with the ferry companies by calling them or messaging them on Facebook.

-On the other hand, once on the island of Leyte itself, land transport isn’t very frequent and it’s hard to know the schedules.
-In most cases you’ll have to wait by the roadside for a bus or van to pass by.
+Also, once you’re on Leyte itself, public transport is limited and timetables can be hard to figure out.
+In most cases, you’ll have to wait by the roadside for a bus or van to pass by.
 Don’t let that put you off!
-It’s part of the adventure of enjoying the whale shark in a sustainable way.
+It’s all part of the adventure of seeing whale sharks in a more sustainable way.

 Where is Pintuyan

-Pintuyan is a town located on Panaon Island, a small sliver of land connected by a bridge to the huge island of Leyte.
-More specifically, Pintuyan belongs to the province of Southern Leyte, whose capital is Maasin and which is characterized by a huge bay in the center.
-Sogod Bay is, in fact, your objective, since it is here—thanks to the high concentration of nutrients at certain times of the year—where the whale sharks are found.
-Pintuyan is a coastal municipality bathed by the waters of the bay and the closest place to try to swim with this wonderful animal.
+Pintuyan is a town on Panaon Island, a narrow strip of land connected by a bridge to the much larger island of Leyte.
+More specifically, Pintuyan is part of the province of Southern Leyte, whose capital is Maasin and which is centred around a large bay.
+Sogod Bay is, in fact, your destination, since it is here—thanks to the high concentration of nutrients at certain times of the year—that whale sharks gather.
+Pintuyan is a coastal municipality on the shores of the bay and the closest place to try swimming with these incredible animals.

 There are no airports on Panaon Island itself, and the nearest ones aren’t really that close to Pintuyan either.
-These are Tacloban (in Leyte), Ormoc (hardly any flights operate), and Surigao (in Mindanao).
+These are Tacloban (in Leyte), Ormoc (with very limited flights), and Surigao (in Mindanao).

 However, there are several important ports you’ll likely pass through to reach Pintuyan.
 These are Hilongos, Bato, Maasin, Liloan and San Ricardo, all in Leyte and with connections to Cebu, Bohol and Mindanao.